 Place to Eat and Drink in the Central Eastside

 You’ll want to start early if you’re looking to try Southeast Portland’s Delicious Donuts.
 Often selling out before closing, this low-key, family-owned doughnut shop sneaks under the radar in Portland’s food scene.
-With their flagship coffee shop in the Central Eastside, Water Avenue Coffee roasts interesting blends and single-origin coffee beans, and then makes you an excellent cup.
+With their flagship coffee shop in the Central Eastside, Water Avenue Coffee roasts interesting blends and single-origin coffee beans, making you an excellent cup.

 What to Do in the Central Eastside